Initiative I // Transforming Trauma

 How do we hold trauma in our body?

-In what ways do these histories influence our communication
+In what ways does this influence

-with loved ones and our way of being in the world?
+and our way of being in the world?

 - Increased ability to track, shift, and transform trauma.

 - Increased awareness of environmental stimuli and its impact on body and communication.

 - Increased vocabulary to communicate effectively and empathically.

 - Increased skills to navigate conflict and the uncomfortable.